-The 2010 Census data is used to calculate housing occupancy rates and the PPH.
-We base forecasts housing occupancy and PPH on recent historic rates and trends.
+The 2020 Census data is used to calculate housing occupancy rates and the PPH and we kept these parameters constant for each sub-area throughout the forecast.
 Occupancy rates vary more than PPH and are more dependent on local economic conditions, which can fluctuate.
 Demand for housing, and thus occupancy rates depend on population growth.
 We are conservative when forecasting occupancy rates to avoid forecasting extreme rates in a wrong direction.
 After studying the past forecasts produced by the PRC, PPH and occupancy rates do not vary much throughout the forecast period.
-At this point, the forecast team decides to use the PPH, occupancy rates, and group quarter population data provided in the 2010 decennial census for all sub-area forecast to minimize future uncertainties related to these parameters.
+At this point, the forecast team decides to use the PPH, occupancy rates, and group quarter population data provided in the 2020 decennial census for all sub-area forecast to minimize future uncertainties related to these parameters.